 Pattern and purpose: a new story about the creation of the Snettisham Great torc.

-The Snettisham Great torc is one of the most recognisable and well known Iron Age artefacts in Britain.
-Found in 1950 by Tom Rout, whilst ploughing fields on the Ken Hill estate in Snettisham, Norfolk, the torc has long been seen as the pinnacle of Iron Age goldwork found in the UK.
-However, it remains …
+by Tess Machling [A download/print PDF version can be found at the end of the paper] This paper can be cited as: DOI 10.5281/zenodo.10511411 The Snettisham Great torc is one of the most recognisable and well known Iron Age artefacts in Britain.
+Found in 1950 by Tom Rout, whilst ploughing fields on the Ken Hill estate …

 Did Vikings ‘nick’ the Newark torc…and the West Lindsey and Towton torcs too?